rulego/rulego/examples/server/README.md

 # server

 ------
-The API service provided by this package does not implement all the features of `RuleGo`, only for verifying the functionality of `RuleGo`.
-It provides the following features:
+Provide the following functions:
-* Provide data reporting via HTTP, and hand it over to the rule engine for processing according to the root rule chain definition.
+* Provide data reporting through HTTP, and hand it over to the rule engine for processing according to the rule chain definition.
-* Provide HTTP management of root rule chain definition
+* Provide HTTP management of the root rule chain definition.
-* Provide MQTT client, specify subscription to specific topic data, and hand it over to the rule engine for processing according to the root rule chain definition.
+* Provide MQTT client, subscribe to specified topic data, and hand it over to the rule engine for processing according to the root rule chain definition.

-Limitation: Only one rule engine instance is allowed to be initialized.

 ## HTTP API

+* Get a list of all components
+  - GET /api/v1/components

 * Data reporting API
-  - POST /api/v1/msg/{msgType}
+  - POST /api/v1/msg/{chainId}/{msgType}
+  - chainId: The rule chain ID that processes the data
-  - msgType: message type
+  - msgType: Message type
-  - body: message body
+  - body: Message body

 * Query rule chain
-  - GET /api/v1/rule/{nodeId}
+  - GET /api/v1/rule/{chainId}/{nodeId}
+  - chainId: Rule chain ID
-  - nodeId: empty to query root rule chain definition, otherwise query node definition of specified node ID in root rule chain
+  - nodeId: Empty to query the rule chain definition, otherwise query the node definition of the specified node ID in the rule chain

-* Update rule chain
+* Save or update rule chain
-  - PUT /api/v1/rule/{nodeId}
+  - POST /api/v1/rule/{chainId}/{nodeId}
+  - chainId: Rule chain ID
-  - nodeId: empty to update root rule chain definition, otherwise update node definition of specified node ID in root rule chain
+  - nodeId: Empty to update the rule chain definition, otherwise update the node definition of the specified node ID in the rule chain
-  - body: update content
+  - body: Update content

 ## MQTT client subscription data

-Subscribe to all topic data by default, and the data published to this topic will be handed over to the rule engine for processing according to the root rule chain definition.
+Subscribe to all topic data by default, and the data published to this topic will be handed over to the rule engine for processing according to the `default` rule chain definition.
-You can modify the subscription topic by `-topics`, multiple topics are separated by `,`
+You can modify the subscription topic by `-topics`, separated by `,` for multiple topics

 ## server compilation